Azure/FTALive-Sessions/content/data/moderndatawarehouse/designing.md

 ## Architecture
 * **Don't reinvent the wheel!** Visit our [architecture centre](https://docs.microsoft.com/en-us/azure/architecture/) and check out some reference [data architectures](https://docs.microsoft.com/en-us/azure/architecture/data-guide/) such as [MDW for SMB](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/data/small-medium-data-warehouse)
 * Review the [Cloud Adoption Framework for Data and Analytics](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/)
-* Some architectures are applicable across technologies and clouds, such as [Lambda](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/)
+* Some architectures are applicable across technologies and clouds, such as [Lambda](https://docs.microsoft.com/en-us/azure/architecture/data-guide/big-data/#lambda-architecture)
 * Keep it simple to begin with and only include services that are required
+* Security!
+More on this later, but design and build it into the solution from the beginning
 * Iterative and modular
 * Leverage [Common Data Models or Industry Data Models](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/architectures/common-industry-data-models) where possible